j4cbo/tiny5-m2-riser/README.md

 In addition to the power supply and clock buffer, a custom-programmed GreenPAK is used to handle power sequencing and ancillary PCIe signals like PERST# and CLKREQ#.

-The first prototype is functional and in use in my M920q.
-As of 4/23/2024, I've ordered a production batch (expected by the end of May) and am taking pre-orders, see issue #1.
+As of 5/14/2024, I have a production batch of these and am now selling them, see issue #1.

+Using this **requires soldering** two 0402 resistors on the motherboard to enable PCIe bifurcation.

 ## Mounting Bracket